 This app supports all commonly used contraceptives and has an inclusive inventory of the different types, including generic versions.
 It also includes various types of birth control like pills, patches, and ring contraceptives.

 Setting up your daily reminders is easy and painless.
 Lady Pill Reminder uses visuals to keep track of your contraception schedule as well as your menstrual cycle.

-It also has a quick on/off switch for however you choose to use the placebo pill during your contraception break week.
-The app generates an easy-to-read visual of either a 3- or 4-week pill packet.
+It also has a quick on/off switch; however you choose to use the placebo pill during your contraception break week.
+The app generates an easy-to-read visual of a 3- or 4-week pill packet.

-The visual calendar in the app allows for tracking your symptoms and your cycle.
+The app’s visual calendar allows for tracking your symptoms and your cycle.
 You also get a 6-month prediction of your future contraception packs.

 With the free version, your reminders continue until you take your pill and enter the app through the reminder to confirm your birth control pill has been taken, ending your notification for that day.

 Round Health is a beautifully simple app that brings you back to the basics of exactly what we wanted: an easy-to-use app to remind us daily to take our pills.